-Depending on your background and the information you include in your petition for an adjustment of status, the interview could be fairly intense or a stroll in the park.
+Depending on your background and the information you include in your petition for an adjustment of status, the USCIS interview could be fairly intense or a stroll in the park.
 For example, if you are applying for an AOS based on marriage, the interview could get hairy if there is reason to doubt your marriage.
 This can happen when one party speaks no English, one party is significantly older than the other, or if there is no evidence that both parties live together or have met in person.

 If, on the other hand, your reason to apply for an AOS is legitimate and you can prove it, you won't have too many problems in the interview room.
-Step-by-step, this is the AOS Interview process as it is most likely to go for the average person (that is, someone whose intentions are legitimate and legal and who has no criminal record or intentions and no prior visa issues):
+Step-by-step, this is the USCIS interview process as it is most likely to go for the average person (that is, someone whose intentions are legitimate and legal and who has no criminal record or intentions and no prior visa issues):